jmdaemon/shortpath/README.md

 ## Binary

-The binary is still missing a few key features:
+The binary is still missing one key feature, namely the update and remove hooks:

-- Ability to prompt users for a path.
-- For the command line interface, prefer using clap-derive over clap-builder for better reuseability and composibility.
 - `shortpath refresh`: Platform specific.
     Unsets all shortpath variables for the platform (bash, powershell), sets them again, and then refreshes the current shell with the new definitions.